hphelion/documentation/moonshot/install.setup-admin-node.md

  * On a KVM based VM, for the disk configuration, ensure you set it to the IDE/SCSI type as this is the supported type.
  <!-- **Note:** If your hypervisor is KVM, ensure the virt type is set to KVM. -->

-3. Download the HP Cloud OS for Moonshot ISO to the host's local file system or data store.
+3. Download the HP Helion Cloud OS for Moonshot ISO to the host's local file system or data store.

-4. Configure the Virtual Machine (VM) Admin Node to point to the HP Cloud OS for Moonshot ISO as a CD/DVD drive or install media ISO image.
+4. Configure the Virtual Machine (VM) Admin Node to point to the HP Helion Cloud OS for Moonshot ISO as a CD/DVD drive or install media ISO image.

-## Boot the Admin Node Using the HP Cloud OS for Moonshot ISO
+## Boot the Admin Node Using the HP Helion Cloud OS for Moonshot ISO

-The Admin Node is booted using HP Cloud OS for Moonshot *.iso.
+The Admin Node is booted using HP Helion Cloud OS for Moonshot *.iso.
 Follow these steps:

 1. Ensure that ISO image is located in the host's local file system or data store.